 Should you feel a burning need (?) to find out a little more about what makes me tick, and what I love (and loathe!), the links below may help.

 Cut the crap, Bane.
-Your largest attribute is that you are one of the greatest bullshitters ever to stalk the corridors of this school.
+Your largest attribute is that you are, without doubt, one of the greatest bullshitters ever to stalk the corridors of this school.

 Those words were delivered by my secondary school maths teacher, Mr Taylor, in a corridor one day during my sixth form years.
 The circumstances which prompted this glowing testimonial are long since lost to me, but I did write the quote down immediately, and kept it, presumably in the hope that it was a prophetic prediction of my intended career as a spin doctor of one sort or another.

 I was born at a very early age in Bristol, England, in 1969, and have persistently refused to grow up ever since.
 I was the eldest of my parents' three children, and still am.
 I have not yet lived in the South West of England all my life.

 While some people are fortunate enough to be born with a silver spoon in their mouth, I suspect I was born with a plastic picnic fork stuck in my backside.